jigar-sable/LinkList/README.md

 ## Overview

-JavaScript Projects Site includes major projects working on single site.
+All major profile links in a single website.
 Made with basic HTML and CSS.

 ## Tech Stack